aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/split/_index.md

 Splitting a Word document by hand with manual copying and pasting may be a long, labor-intensive, sub-optimal approach.
 Instead you can improve your efficiency dramatically with this API by splitting Word document into multiple files, while specifying operation parameters as you need.

+Using this API you can easily split a DOCX, DOC, DOTX, DOT, RTF, ODT, OTT, TXT document and save the results to DOCX, DOC, PDF, ODT, RTF, HTML, JPEG, PNG and many other file formats.

 ## REST API

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Split/SplitDocument) lets you call this REST API directly from a browser.
 The description of the important parameters of the API is given below: